pantheon-systems/documentation/source/docs/articles/sites/code/using-sendgrid-to-deliver-email-with-wordpress-and-drupal.md

 ###Add Your SendGrid Account Details
 Once you have installed and activated the plugin, click on the SendGrid menu item in the Settings tab on the site’s dashboard.
 Simply enter your site's SendGrid account credentials and select API as the protocol for sending mail.
 Next, enter the sending email address and provide a reply email address if you prefer replies to go to another address (optional).
 SendGrid supports categories so you can track email analytics and organize message types.
 Include any categories you would like to use, separated by commas.

-**Note**: At this time, choosing "SMTP" for the "Send mail with" option will not work on Pantheon, because the code uses PHP short tags.
-See [Known Limitations](https://www.getpantheon.com/docs/articles/sites/known-limitations/) for more information on PHP short tags.
+**Note**: At this time, choosing SMTP for the "Send mail with" option will not work on Pantheon, because the code uses PHP short tags.
+See [Known Limitations](https://www.getpantheon.com/docs/articles/sites/known-limitations/) for more information.
 Currently, the API protocol is the only one that will work with SendGrid on Pantheon.

 ![WP Settings example](https://www.getpantheon.com/sites/default/files/docs/wordpress/sendgrid_wpconfig)​

-Your WordPress application is now setup to send email through SendGrid!
+Your WordPress application is now set up to send email through SendGrid!
 Complete the fields in the SendGrid Test section of the Settings page and watch the magic work its way to your inbox.
 For guidance on checking deliverability in SendGrid, [click here](#deliverability).

 ## Drupal